vlstill/presentations/tacas_2016/pres.md

 *   memory footprint reduction (lossless compression)
 *   parallel and distributed search

-## DIVINE: Summarization
+## DIVINE: Summary

 \large

 *   a powerful explicit-state model checker for C++ programs
 *   specializes on unit tests of real-world parallel programs
-*   verifies large scale of properties
+*   verifies a variety of properties
-*   got 951 points out of 1240 in concurrency category
+*   951 points out of 1240 in the concurrency category
 *   <https://divine.fi.muni.cz>

 . . .